Watamu: Kenya's 'Sweet Peoples' Beach Village

 Tourist Attractions in Watamu

-In addition to powdery white-sand beaches, clear blue waters and sweet people, Watermu has much more going for it!
-One more of its unique attractions is its detached village-like setting and quiet surroundings.
-This is different from what you experience in Mombasa and Malindi.
+Wtamu has much more than powdery white-sand beaches, clear blue waters and sweet people going for it!
+One of its unique attractions is its detached village-like setting and quiet surroundings, quite unlike what you experience in Mombasa and Malindi.

 Snorkelling, scuba diving and kite surfing keep water-sport lovers busy at the Park.
-Many say it is the best snorkelling and diving area on the coast of East Africa.
-For the less active, riding in glass-bottom boats to view under-sea life into view is all the thrill they are willing to commit to.
+Many regard it as the best snorkelling and diving area on the coast of East Africa.
+For the less active, riding glass-bottom boats to view under-sea life is all the thrill they are willing to commit to.

 Game fishing is another of Watamu's tourist assets.
 Intense contests among game-fishing professionals occur most of the year.
 Paddleboarding, swimming with dolphins and whale watching add to the count of attractions that draw visitors to Watamu.
 The latter includes spotting humpbacks from July to September.

 Walks and jogs on the long beaches are popular too.
-Bird watchers love to gather on the beach's edge at the forested Mida Creek to do their thing: They spend hours gazing at and counting a wide variety of local and migratory bird species that dwell here.
+Bird watchers love to gather on the beach's edge at the forested Mida Creek to do their thing: They spend hours gazing at and counting the varieties of local and migratory bird species that dwell here.

 Away from the Beach

-Watamu's location in the middle of the North-coast tourism circuit works in its favour.
-Tourists can explore several other attractions within the northern beach safari circuit and beyond.
+Watamu's location inset the middle of the North-coast tourism circuit works in its favour.
+It allows tourists to easily explore other attractions within the northern beach safari circuit and beyond.

 A little further inland is the Arabuko Sokoke Forest.
 It is famous for its forest monkeys and rare mammal species.
 A unique community-led conservation project in the forest breeds butterflies for export abroad.

 Also close to Watmamu is Bio-ken-Snake Farm, a renowned snake research centre.
-You will find here many of the snakes common in East African.
-The deadliest among these are milked for anti-venom to save lives in the region and beyond.
+Here, you will find many of the snakes found in East Africa.
+The deadliest are milked for anti-venom to save lives in the region and beyond.

 Marine Conservation in Watamu